-SF MHSA will focus on further efforts to enhance basic IT infrastructure by hiring five graduates of CBHS vocational programs to assist in the deployment of desktops to behavioral health programs.
+SF MHSA has focused on further efforts to enhance basic IT infrastructure by hiring five graduates of BHS vocational programs to assist in the deployment of desktops to behavioral health programs.
 Graduates hired will receive on the job training which will help expand their knowledge base and make them more competitive in the job market.